dimajix/flowman/docs/spec/target/truncate.md

 ## Supported Phases
 * `BUILD` - This will truncate the specified relation.
 * `VERIFY` - This will verify that the relation (and any specified partition) actually contains no data.
+* `TRUNCATE` - This will truncate the specified relation.